serenatoon/spacelords/README.md

 Compilation Instructions
 ------------------
 NOTE: THIS PROJECT USES JAVA 8 (JRE1.8.0_112).
 PLEASE USE JAVA 8 WHEN RUNNING THE PROGRAM FROM ECLIPSE.
-THE EXECUTABLE JAR SHOULD RUN REGARDLESS, AS REQUIRED LIBRARIES ARE PACKED INTO THE .JAR.

-Using command line:
-(1) Navigate to the project root folder using your command line tool.
-(2) Type > java -jar proto-A-exec.jar

-Using File Explorer/Nautilus/Finder:
-Navigate to the root folder and double click on "proto-A-exec.jar".
-This is an external JAR compiled by Eclipse.

-Through Eclipse:
+Steps:
-(1) Open Eclipse
+- Open Eclipse Mars Java
-(2) Navigate to File -> Import -> Git -> Projects from Git
+- Navigate to File -> Import -> Git -> Projects from Git
-(3) Select "Clone URI"
+- Select "Clone URI"
-(4) Enter authentication details and URI from Bitbucket -> Repositories -> UoA-CS302-2017-Group19 -> Clone.
+- Enter authentication details and URI from Bitbucket -> Repositories -> UoA-CS302-2017-Group19 -> Clone.
-(5) Once complete, in Eclipse go to Project -> Clean, then Project -> Build All.
+- Once complete, in Eclipse go to Project -> Clean, then Project -> Build All.
-(6) Run the application by going Run -> Run or clicking the green Play button.
+- Run the application by going Run -> Run or clicking the green Play button.

 Troubleshooting